muktihari/fit/docs/runtime_registration.md

 The `typedef` and `factory` packages contains predefined types and messages declared in [Profile.xlsx] provided in the Official FIT SDK.
 These packages can be updated through [code generation](./generating_code.md) using `fitgen` by providing your custom `Profile.xlsx`.

-However, code generation is not for everyone, when using code generation they need to maintain their custom SDK always align with this SDK release.
-We make a simple approach to allowing register manufacturer specific massage at runtime.
-It has limitations but it should be sufficient for simple case.
+However, code generation is not suitable for everyone.
+When using code generation, users need to maintain their custom SDK to always align with this SDK release.
+We have implemented a simple approach to allow registration of manufacturer-specific messages at runtime.
+It has limitations, but it should be sufficient for simple cases.

-Note: The data presented here is only for demonstration, we don't known any specific messages since we haven't work with the manufacturers we mention below.
+Note: The data presented here is only for demonstration, we don't know any specific messages since we haven't work with the manufacturers we mention below.

 ## 1. Typedef

-Note: If you don't need stringer for your constants or you have your own custom stringer, you can skip this.
+Note: If you don't need stringer for your constants or you have your own custom stringer, you can skip this section.

 To track your own **MesgNum** constants and its string representative, you can add your types in typedef.
 However, unlike `factory` that you can have different Factory instances for different manufacturers, `typedef` is shared globally, so you can only work with one manufacturer for this (this is one of our current limitation that we mention earlier).
 Other than **MesgNum**, you can register **File** type as well.